 Environmental efficiency

 Data centres are designed to be as energy-efficient as possible.
 Not only does this help to reduce operational costs but also it means businesses using cloud services hosted in data centres can reduce their carbon footprints, helping them to operate more sustainably and demonstrate their commitment to the environment.
+By moving to a cloud computing approach, businesses contribute towards reducing their carbon footprint and move towards a greener way of running.

 High performance

+Cloud computing brings agility and quality control that cannot be achieved in silos.
 The agility that cloud computing brings to businesses helps to boost productivity by improving the speed of applications, minimising downtime and ensuring optimum performance, even under heavy loads.

 Disaster recovery

 Businesses look to disaster recovery solutions to prevent downtime and loss of critical data and applications, but traditional disaster recovery programmes can be costly and complex to set up.
 Cloud computing provides simpler, more cost-effective disaster recovery by effectively mirroring stored data across different servers, allowing businesses to access backup servers if the primary server should fail.
+Additionally, the cloud can recover data much quicker and with an outside company managing the account, it will minimise the effect on the day to day running of the business.

 Challenges of cloud computing